minorpoet/lokad-iddd-sample/README.md

 This is a .NET Sample Project to accompany Event Sourcing materials from the book by [Vaughn Vernon](http://vaughnvernon.co/): Implementing Domain-Driven Design.

+Event Sourcing pattern was introduced to DDD world by [Gregory Young](http://goodenoughsoftware.net/).
+A+ES appendix in IDDD book and this sample are mainly based on his work in pushing the state of art in this field.

 ### Contents

 This project includes a sample domain implemented with the event sourcing pattern.